hasan-rakibul/hasan-rakibul.github.io/content/blogs/Pawsey-Setonix-for-deep-learning.md

 - Sample job submission script is [here for CPU](https://pawsey.atlassian.net/wiki/spaces/US/pages/51927426/Example+Slurm+Batch+Scripts+for+Setonix+on+CPU+Compute+Nodes) and [here for GPU](https://pawsey.atlassian.net/wiki/spaces/US/pages/51929056/Example+Slurm+Batch+Scripts+for+Setonix+on+GPU+Compute+Nodes).

 # Important points
 - Home directory quota is 1GB only.
 Therefore, I should offload large files/folders from home to other directory.
 Especially, the `.cache`, `.local` and/or `.conda` files must be in another directory (e.g., `$MYSOFTWARE`).
-But please note that `/software/` has inode **quota of 100K per user**.
+But please note that `/software/` has a smaller inode quota (mentioned in the top of this note).
 Managing the cache and conda files through environment variable can be found [here](https://hasan-rakibul.github.io/personal-note-git-linux-etc-commands.html).
 Alternatively (**Better**), I can create symbolic links to those resource-intensive directories in the home directory.
 ```bash
 mkdir -p .cache && ln -s $MYSOFTWARE/.cache $HOME/.cache
 mkdir -p .local && ln -s $MYSOFTWARE/.local $HOME/.local